 - 1. To Determine the Specific Gravity of cement - 2.
-To Determine the Soundness of cement. - 3.
-To Determine the Standard Consistency, Initial and Final Setting Times of Cement and Compressive Strength of Cement. - 4.
-To Determine the Fineness Modulus, Bulk Density. - 5.
+To Determine the Soundness of cement.

+3. To Determine the Standard Consistency, Initial and Final Setting Times of Cement and Compressive Strength of Cement.

+- 4. To Determine the Fineness Modulus, Bulk Density. - 5.
 To determine water Absorption and Specific gravity of Fine and Coarse Aggregates. - 6.
 To Determine the Slump, Compaction Factor and Vee-Bee Time of Concrete. - 7.
 Mix Design of Concrete by IS methods - 8.
 To Determine the Compressive Strength of Concrete by Cube and Cylinder. - 9.
-To carry out the Split Tensile and Flexural strength of Concrete. - 10.
-Compressive strength of Brick and Tile as IS standard
+To carry out the Split Tensile and Flexural strength and Shear Strength of Concrete. - 10.
+To determine the workability (EFNARC Guidelines) and compressive strength of Selfconsolidated concrete.

-Books/Manuals:-
+Books/Manuals :-

-- 1. Gambhir M. L.; "Concrete Manual" ,DhanpatRai& Sons Delhi 1997. - 2.
+- 1. Gambhir M. L.; "Concrete Manual", DhanpatRai& Sons Delhi 1997. - 2.
 Concrete Lab Manual by TTTI Chandigarh, 2006. - 3.
 Shetty M.S.; "Concrete Technology, Theory and Practice S.Chand& Company 2004.